DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/25 Eliminate Side Effects.md

     - **on show**
     The scroll position is set to the first page.

-    If DataGrid or TreeList was opened, for example, on the page 5 before it was hidden, the gray boxes are displayed after the component is shown for the second time.
-This happens because the data source is loaded for the page 5 only.
+    If DataGrid or TreeList was opened, for example, on page 5 before it was hidden, the gray boxes are displayed after the component is shown for the second time.
+This happens because the data source is loaded for page 5 only.

     In such cases, save the scroll position on hide and restore it on show: